 *Put.
 Pressure.
 On.
 Flacco.
 One of the best things the defense did last week was get consistent pressure on Luck.
 He was only sacked twice, but the Steelers’ D was able to get to him a lot.
 Flacco can be forced into mistakes, as we’ve seen in the past.
 If the Steelers can get to Flacco, they’ll have a much easier time getting a W tonight.
 I wouldn’t mind seeing this happen either:

 *Stop taking dumb penalties.
-I could have wrote this literally for every game so far this season, because the Steelers have been so good at taking dumb penalties this season.
+I could have written this for every game so far this season, because the Steelers have been so good at taking dumb penalties this season.
 It is the one area they’ve truly been consistent.
 They can’t afford to do that tonight.
 Steelers-Ravens games are usually low-scoring, close affairs and a dumb penalty could be the difference between a win and a loss.

 Prediction: Steelers 30, Ravens 28.